 Tony Campolo is a professor of Sociology at Eastern College in St. Davids, Pennsylvania, and is the founder and President of the Evangelical Association for the Promotion of Education, a collection of ministries that serve at-risk youth in urban America.
 The author of twenty-six books, his Ph.D. is from Temple University.
 He is also an ordained minister in the American Baptist Convention and serves as associate pastor of Mt.
 Carmel Baptist Church in West Philadelphia.
-He and his wife Peggy have two adult children and four grandchildren.

-David Sapp is pastor of the Second-Ponce de Leon Baptist Church in Atlanta and was a member of the previous Board.
+David Sapp, a speaker, writer and minister at large, is former pastor of Second-Ponce de Leon Baptist Church in Atlanta and was a member of the previous Board.
 After completing his M. Div. and Ph.
 D. degrees at Southern Seminary, he became Director of Organization at the Christian Life Commission of the SBC from 1976-1981.
-From 1981-1999 he served theFBC of Chamblee, Georgia, and Derbyshire Baptist of Richmond, Virginia.
+From 1981-1999 he served the FBC of Chamblee, Georgia, and Derbyshire Baptist of Richmond, Virginia.
 He has also been an Adjunctive Professor at Baptist Theological Seminary in Richmond, McAfee School of Theology at Mercer, and Candler School of Theology at Emory.
-He and his wife Linda have twin sons, Benjamin and Matthew.